 ZoukOut returns to Sentosa after 3-year break

-Dance music festival ZoukOut returned with a bang after a three-year hiatus at Siloso Beach in Sentosa.
+Dance music festival ZoukOut returned with a bang after a three-year hiatus at Siloso Beach on Sentosa.

-The first night of the two-day dusk-to-dawn festival on Dec 2 saw partygoers dancing along to a line-up of electronic dance music artistes that included popular names such as Dutch DJ Tiesto, as well as Singaporean acts such as Wukong.
+The first night of the two-day dusk-to-dawn festival on Friday saw partygoers dancing along to a line-up of electronic dance music artistes, including popular names such as Dutch DJ Tiesto, as well as Singaporean acts such as Wukong.

 The beach party is the 19th edition of the festival, which was first held in 2000.
 It was last organised as a one-day event in 2018.